NickGeramanis/denoising-inpainting-lbp/README.md

 ## Description

-This project contains 2 modules:
+This package contains 2 modules:

 `image_damager`: Add Gaussian noise to an image and destroy a portion of it.